What is the Theory Behind JMA

 Do the tools produce similar

-values across all platforms (Excel, TradeStation, ...) ?
+values across all platforms (TradeStation, Multicharts, ...) ?

 Yes.
 Although the tools are

-activated differently within each platform, the values produced are the same.
+activated differently within each platform, the values produced by our core functions (JMA, VEL, RSX, CFB) are as similar as can be, within the constraints of each charting platform.

 If you have already licensed one or more